 Animal studies show that lead toxicity accelerates plaque formation in the arteries.
 EDTA can remove lead and other toxic metals from the body.
-Many holistic doctors, me included, also believe that EDTA can help strip away unwanted calcium deposits.
+Many holistic doctors, us included, also believe that EDTA can help strip away unwanted calcium deposits.
 And, as you might know, the buildup of calcium on artery walls can lead to the hardening of the arteries known as atherosclerosis.

 EDTA stimulates the production of nitric oxide in blood vessels.
 This results in dilation of the arteries improving blood flow.
 This is likely why my patients with angina (chest pain) notice a marked improvement in their symptoms within two to three chelation treatments.
-My colleagues have reported similar results.
+Our colleagues have reported similar results.

 Chelation therapy is thought to be quite safe

 Hundreds of thousands of EDTA chelation treatments have been performed in the United States for patients with cardiovascular disease and this therapy seems quite safe.
-Before starting therapy with a patient I take a history, perform an exam, and run specific lab tests to make sure their kidney and liver function is healthy because these organs play the major role in the metabolism of lead and other metals.
+Before starting therapy with a patient we take a history, perform an exam, and run specific lab tests to make sure their kidney and liver function is healthy because these organs play the major role in the metabolism of lead and other metals.

-I also keep an eye on a person’s mineral balance because, as I mentioned earlier chelation therapy removes excess minerals like calcium.
+We also keep an eye on a person’s mineral balance because, as was mentioned earlier chelation therapy removes excess minerals like calcium.
 Mineral replacement therapy with oral as well as intravenous infusions should always be part of a comprehensive chelation therapy treatment plan.
 In fact, Dr. Lamas and his team followed-up their original study with a trial of adding a regimen of high-dose oral antioxidant vitamins to the intravenous chelation infusions.

 The results showed enough of a benefit from the vitamins and minerals that the researchers believe more research is warranted.
 A chelation therapy session is best done over a period of three hours or a little longer to make sure a patient’s calcium level does not drop too low.
 People with atherosclerosis usually require thirty or more treatments.